whoschek/bzfs/README.md

     --delete-empty-dst-datasets, and --compare-snapshot-lists.
 The
-    ideal value for this parameter depends on the use case and its performance requirements, as well as the number of available CPU cores and the parallelism offered by NVMEs vs. rotational drives, ZFS geometry and configuration, as well as the network bandwidth and other workloads simultaneously running on the system.
+    ideal value for this parameter depends on the use case and its performance requirements, as well as the number of available CPU cores and the parallelism offered by SSDs vs. HDDs, ZFS geometry and configuration, as well as the network bandwidth and other workloads simultaneously running on the system.
 The current default is geared towards a high degreee of parallelism, and as such may perform poorly on HDDs.
-Examples: 1, 4, 150%
+Examples: 1, 4, 75%, 150%

 <!-- -->